 Let me walk through a few concrete examples.

 Scenario 2: Tenant asks about getting a dog.
 AI should not approve or deny pet requests.
-But it can acknowledge the request, send the tenant your pet policy PDF, and flag the request for your review.
+But it can acknowledge the request and flag it for your review — no rummaging through emails trying to remember what you said the last time.
 You make the call.

 Scenario 3: Tenant hasn't paid rent and stops responding to messages.
 This is 100% a human situation.
 AI can send polite reminders on a schedule, but the decision about next steps involves legal considerations, relationship history, and judgment.
 No algorithm should be making eviction decisions.